 Upon arriving with my guide, I was welcomed with a warm smile, freshly brewed espresso, and a sheet of paper with three little macarons.
 Each cookie is on it’s own little square that can be torn from a sheet and shared, similar to button candy.
 They have a crunchy outside, soft center, and an intense almond flavor similar to marzipan.
-I sat on a stool in the corner of the bakery with my espresso and macarons to watch how they’re made.
+I sat on a stool in the corner of the bakery with my espresso and macarons to watch and learn how the original French macaron is made.

 The bakers at Véritables Macarons de Saint Emilion begin with a special variety of almonds inported from Spain, one sweet almond and one bitter almond, that are blanched and then left to soak overnight.